November 15, 2022

-My girlfriend and I have been using these lights every day for about 2 years now, so this is far from my first impressions.
-In that time, I think I’ve had a small bluetooth hiccup using the app, but beyond that, they’ve been working as expected, flawlessly.
+In the three years since I've owned them, I think I’ve had a small bluetooth hiccup using the app, but beyond that, they’ve been working as expected, flawlessly.

 So how do these things work?
 It's very straightforward.
 You flip the light over to turn it on and off, and twist it clockwise or counterclockwise to turn up or down the light.
 That’s pretty much it.